getodk/governance/TAB-GOVERNANCE.md

 # Technical Advisory Board

 The Technical Advisory Board (TAB) represents the broader ODK community.
-It reviews and gives feedback on major roadmap decisions, new designs, specfications, features, and protocol changes.
+It reviews and gives feedback on major roadmap decisions, new designs, specifications, features, and protocol changes.
 See the [Governance Overview](README.md) for more information on the TAB's place in the ODK project and community.

 ## Membership